When I could no longer take the pain, I went to my father the experimental scientist and begged him to undo my miscarriage.

 “What’s a grandfather for, if not for spoiling?”
 Papa would declare.
 He had retired by that point, focusing on his experiments, so he was more poor but also more happy.

-“Full house,” my husband would mutter sometimes when all of us would gather on the porch in the twilight, us and our children and losses and Papa too.
+“Full house,” my husband would mutter sometimes when all of us would gather on the porch in the twilight, we and our children and losses and Papa too.
 It was a beautiful sight.

 The years continued their deadly march.
 They took with them Papa and a variety of friends and neighbors.
 My children grew to have children of their own.
 My daughter had four miscarriages but chose not to keep them beside her.
 My little demons stayed with me and I whispered to them before I went to bed every night.
 They orbited me like defeated moons and their suctioned movement by my side brought the greatest comfort.
 My husband ignored them.
 He made them wait outside the door whenever we made love, which was a reasonable request.